 Two injured in unprovoked Indian firing at LoC

-RAWALPINDI: At least two people were injured when Indian forces resorted to unprovoked firing from across the Line of Control (LoC) on Saturday morning, ARY News reported.
+RAWALPINDI: At least two people were injured when unprovoked indian firing from across the Line of Control (LoC) on Saturday morning, ARY News reported.

 According to the ISPR, the Pakistan army’s media wing, Indian troops opened fire at Nezapir sector along the LoC, injuring two civilians.
 “The Pakistan forces effectively responded to Indian firing.”